 "But, Henri…" Danielle pleaded.
 The despise with which he now regarded her was more than she could possibly bare.
 She had the lingering hope that if she could still tell him the truth from her lips that he could come back to her.
 Her only deception had been to herself: to have believed that a prince could have fallen in love with a common woman.
 The love she had felt growing between them had been too delicious to want to give it up that she had continued to be Nicole.
 And the fear of losing him once he discovered her real identity was sorrowfully becoming reality right before her.

 The nobles all gasped at this complete lack of etiquette.

 Tears filled her eyes and freely spilled down her cheeks, smearing the makeup which magically had transformed her into a glittering angel.
+'He truly thinks me a common coquette?
+If he really knew me, he would not think me a fortune hunting cow like Marguerite!'
+She thought to herself bitterly.
 She was about to turn and run from the scene, when Francis nodded and two guards blocked her exit, forcing Danielle to remain.